Cave Junction system resiliency

 The Cave Junction projects are broken into segments that will be worked on simultaneously.

-• The Caves Highway 1 and Caves Highway 2 projects will replace 16.7 miles of bare conductor with tree wire and replace 249 wooden poles with steel poles.
+• The Caves Highway 1 and Caves Highway 2 projects will replace 16.7 miles of bare conductor with tree wire and replace 249 wood poles with steel poles.

 • The Chapman Creek Road projects will include 1.6 miles of transmission underbuild, or adding additional lines to existing infrastructure, and the replacement of 5.7 miles of bare conductor with tree wire.
 The project will also replace 120 wooden poles with steel poles.